mhmdkanj/slash-idk/README.md

 The next time you want to visit this site, you can then enter in your browser:
 `http://localhost:8000/ggl`, which redirects you to `http://google.com`.

-You can also press `"Suggest Name"` to suggest a randomly generated shortened name for the URL.
+You can also click on `"Suggest Name"` to suggest a randomly generated shortened name for the URL.

 ### Displaying Saved URLs